Audrew36/suckless/README.md

 Windows key is a super key

+# to enter search in dmenu press "super key + i"
+# to enter new window press "super key + enter"
+# to move between windows use "super key + k or j"
+# to switch between work spaces press "super key + tab"
-to enter search press "super key + p" to enter new window press "super key + enter" to move between windows use "super key + k or j" to switch between work spaces press "super key + tab" to escape dwm press "super + shift + q"
+# to escape dwm press "super + shift + q"
+# to switch main window press "super key + shift + enter"
+# to change language to lithuanian or united states press "super key + space or super key + shift + space"
+# to volume up or down press "alt + o or alt + p"